orbisgis/h2gis/README.md

 #### Team

-H2GIS is composed of three qualified professionals in GIS and informatic sciences.
+H2GIS is composed of four qualified professionals in GIS and informatic sciences.
 Erwan Bocher leads the project.
 Nicolas Fortin is the lead programmer.
+Sylvain Palominos is the lead programmer of the OrbisGIS platform.
 Gwendall Petit is in charge of the documentation and manages all public relations with the community users.